Culture is a complex thing.

 The more aware you are of your own culture and the affect it has on you, the more aware you will become of how culture affects others and what you can do about it.

-If you would like to learn more about cultural differences and how they affect business, then our free course is perfect!
+If you would like to learn more about cultural differences and how they affect business, then our eLearning course is perfect!

 We cover everything from understanding culture to cultural differences in business, including a look at differences in approach to time, communication and teamwork.